elennick/Moan.lua/README.md

 ### UI
 * `Moan.font` - Messagebox font
   - e.g. `Moan.font = love.graphics.newFont("Moan/main.ttf", 32)`

+Currently these values are local to Moan.draw() so you'll have to edit the Moan.lua source
 * `padding` - Image, text padding
 * `boxH` - Height of messagebox
 * `boxW` - Width of messagebox